 St John’s Care is Anglicare’s largest emergency relief centre, helping hundreds of people each month.
 St John’s Care also hosts a community lunch on the first Friday of each month with the aim of bringing unity and friendship to many people who often live in isolation.

-Club 12/25 is a youth services centre offering a range of supports to young people in Canberra’s CBD.
-Club 12/25 includes The Junction medical practice which provides free medical services to young people.
+Anglicare offers a range of youth services to support young people in Canberra’s CBD.
+The service includes The Junction Medical Services on Level 2 which provides free, confidential medical services to young people.

-In addition to emergency relief, the centre runs a supported playgroup during the school term and offers health and general wellbeing checks for Aboriginal community members.
+The centre also runs a supported playgroup during the school term and offers health and general wellbeing checks for Aboriginal community members.
 Ashmont Community Resource Centre has become a hub for many locals to come together and build connections and stronger friendships in the community.

 Clients often visit the centre to use phone, computer, fax, printing and photocopying facilities.